Meet the woolly bison!

-As the first species to arrive at the zoo in 1983, American Bison have always been an integral part of Monarto Safari Park.
-Since the initial arrival of two bison, our mighty herd has grown and now consists of one male, nine females and two young male calves.
+As the first species to arrive at the park in 1983, American Bison have always been an integral part of Monarto Safari Park.
+Since the initial arrival of two bison, the mighty herd has grown and now consists of one male, nine females and two young male calves.
 The group range in age from under a year to approximately thirty years.

 Characterised by their long, shaggy brown coats, the herd spends the majority of their days grazing in their fifteen hectare habitat.
 As herbivores they enjoy a diet of mainly grass and hay but are given grain and an assortment of browse as a special throughout the week.